vuejs/rfcs/active-rfcs/0000-router-navigation-failures.md

 - `onError` is only triggered on thrown errors and `next(new Error())`
 - `afterEach` is only called if there is a navigation
 - `redirect` should behave the same as `next('/url')` in a Navigation guard when it comes to the outcome of `router.push` and calls of `router.afterEach`/`router.onError`.
-The only differenc being that a `redirect` would only trigger leave guards and other before guards for the redirected location but not the original one
+The only difference being that a `redirect` would only trigger leave guards and other before guards for the redirected location but not the original one

 The differences between the Promise resolution/rejection vs `router.afterEach` and `router.onError` are inconsistent and confusing.